 Conversations are crucial because your people want to be heard.
 They care about the organisation that they work for; they want to contribute to thinking and want to give their opinions to their leaders.
 It is really important for them to have that opportunity.
 When leaders do sit down with employees to talk, you get a lot of really good ideas.
 People on the shop floor are often more in tune than most boardrooms, so you find out what is actually going on.

 I know a lot of leaders feel that conversations can take too long – but actually, it’s quicker and more effective overall.
 It is much easier to inspire people if you know where they are coming from, if you know and understand what their issues are.
 It is only through these conversations that you can encourage and support and inspire others to achieve.
 Aligning people to your vision, values and goals is the most important conversation of all.
-Have your people seen the organization’s purpose and values, do they know what the overall targets are for this year and do they know what the strategic priorities are?
+Have your people seen the organisations purpose and values, do they know what the overall targets are for this year and do they know what the strategic priorities are?
 Can they directly translate these into their jobs?
 Can they talk about how what they do delivers the corporate purpose?
-Can they translate the values of the organization into their daily behaviours?
+Can they translate the values of the organisation into their daily behaviours?

-This conversation – how to contribute to the corporate purpose, values and goals – is what creates organizational alignment.
+This conversation – how to contribute to the corporate purpose, values and goals – is what creates organisational alignment.
 It is why the leaders I have spoken to say they spend 80% of their time communicating purpose and values.
-With a clear understanding of this framework, everybody in the organization has enough information to make decisions without having to keep going back up the line – creating agility, responsiveness and empowered employees.
+With a clear understanding of this framework, everybody in the organisation has enough information to make decisions without having to keep going back up the line – creating agility, responsiveness and empowered employees.